Balance of Goods

 As from reference month July 2015, the Bank of Greece implements a significant change to its balance of payments compilation methodology, using ELSTAT’s trade statistics instead of the settlements data used until June 2015 inclusive.
 According to the new methodology, the goods trade balance statistics will reflect customs-based or other administrative data, as collected or estimated by ELSTAT.
-The adoption of the new source of data will be implemented retrospectively, going back to January 2013, a period for which historical data will be available.
+The adoption of the new source of data has been implemented retrospectively, going back to January 2002, a period for which historical data will be available.

 ELSTAT’s trade statistics comprise: (i) statistics on imports and exports from and to non-EU countries (Extrastat), based on data collected from customs authorities through the Single Administrative Document; and (ii) intra-EU trade statistics (Intrastat), based on data collected through a special document submitted by enterprises (Intrastat document).